cnobile2012/restycodes/INSTALL.md

 ### all

-> Runs the api-docs and pdf targets.
+> The `all` target runs the api-docs and pdf targets.

 ### api-docs

-> The api-docs target is usually run from the top level Makefile.
+> The `api-docs` target is usually run from the top level Makefile.
 It generates the EpyDoc API documentation.

 ### pdf

-> The pdf target generates a PDF file from the dia diagram.
+> The `pdf` target generates a PDF file from the dia diagram.

 ### tar

-> The tar target creates a tar file of the EpyDoc API documentation.
+> The `tar` target creates a tar file of the EpyDoc API documentation.

 ### clean

-> The clean target removes backup files from the dirs directory.
+> The `clean` target removes backup files from the dirs directory.

 ### clobber

-> The clobber target runs clean then removes the tar file created by the tar target.
+> The `clobber` target runs clean then removes the tar file created by the `tar` target.